knebiolo/mast/README.md

 |RelDate     |DateTime   |(required) - Date and time of release                                     |

 ## Master Receiver Table
 The receiver file must contain the following fields and should be saved as a comma delimited text file.
 Please see the schema below.
-As with the master tag file, please save the master receiver file to the ëDataí folder.
-A good name for this file is ìtblMasterReceiver.csvî.
+As with the master tag file, please save the master receiver file to the ‚ÄòData‚Äô folder.
+A good name for this file is ‚ÄútblMasterReceiver.csv‚Äù.

 | Field      | Data Type |                                      Comment                             |
 |------------|-----------|--------------------------------------------------------------------------|